skandyx/BotPy/README.md

     -   **Core Indicators**: RSI, ADX, Volatility, Volume.
     -   **Advanced Filters**: **Multi-Timeframe Confirmation**, a master **Market Regime Filter**, and **MACD Confirmation**.
     -   **Intelligent Risk Management**: **ATR-based Stop Loss**, **Auto Break-even**, and **Partial Take Profit**.
+    -   **ML-Enhanced Scoring**: An optional, built-in machine learning model that provides a confidence score (0-100) for potential trades, adding a powerful layer of predictive analysis.
 -   **Live Dashboard**: Offers an at-a-glance overview of key performance indicators (KPIs) such as balance, open positions, total Profit & Loss (P&L), and win rate.
 -   **Detailed Trade History**: Provides a complete log of all past trades with powerful sorting, filtering, and data export (CSV) capabilities.
 -   **Fully Configurable**: Every parameter of the basic and advanced strategies is easily adjustable through a dedicated settings page with helpful tooltips.